joeygrable94/BasecampSCSS/README.md

 ## Getting Started

-- clone the repository to your htdocs folder
+- clone the repository to your css folder
 - edit "base/config.scss" to customize your BasecampSCSS settings
 - add your custom styles to "base/_build.scss"
 - compile the sass into css to build your BasecampSCSS

 ```
-sass --watch basecamp.scss:basecamp.css
+sass --watch basecamp/basecamp.scss:basecamp.css
 ```